arnaudgolfouse/nox/README.md

 ## Syntax

-The exact grammar of the language is described in the GRAMMAR file.
+The exact grammar of the language is described in the [nox.g4](./nox.g4) file, although this is not exact (e.g. identifiers accept unicode characters, or the handling of escape sequences in strings is not described).